 Where possible, we will endeavour to make pdfs as plain HTML web pages.

-If a PDF document is inaccessible and we have the original, we will send, upon request, a plain text version to you – please see reporting accessibility issues with this website (above) for contact details.
+If a PDF document has not been updated yet or cannot be produced in an accessible format and we have the original, we will send, upon request, a plain text version to you – please see reporting accessibility issues with this website (above) for contact details.

 We are actively planning a move from PDF files to displaying content in HTML web pages, to provide the best accessibility experience, beginning with our most essential documents.